sebw/blog-old.wains.be/2005/2005-11-18-howto-setting-up-a-transparent-ftp-proxy-using-frox-and-proftpd.md

-date: 2005-11-18 19:01:29+00:00

-# 'HOWTO : Setting up a transparent FTP proxy using frox'
+# 'How to set up a transparent FTP proxy using frox'

-categories:
-- Howto
-- Linux
-- Proxy
-- Security

 Running a transparent FTP proxy is an easy way to control FTP connections made by people on your network (using ACL's) If you are already running Squid as a transparent (web) proxy, it cannot act as a transparent FTP proxy along, thus you have to use another tool for FTP proxying : frox will do the job